1. Home

 Prepare, Practice, Perform

 Do you excel in an area that would drive value for a pharmacy?
 Have you overcome a workplace challenge that could otherwise be applied as a pharmacy intern?
-When did you perform well under pressure where mistakes that you caught could have been costly?
+When did you perform well under pressure where mistakes you caught could have been costly?
 Sharing these experiences should flow as naturally as you experienced them.

 A pharmacist or pharmacy intern is also expected to be a leader.
 As the main facilitator of the pharmacy, a pharmacist is responsible for managing the pharmacy technician group and the ancillary pharmacy staff.